|Last updated 7 September 2018

 Stan collected all of the Buffalo remains and moved them to the town of Derby for storage.

 A51-5 was one of 21 Buffalo fighters being shipped to NEI but diverted to Australia in March 1942 because of the Japanese invasion of NEI.
 They were taken over by the USAAC in Australia and a few months later 17 were assigned to RAAF to become A51-1 to A51-17.

 During 1943 the surviving RAAF Buffaloes were returned to the US 5th Air Force in Australia.

-Crash wreckage of at least two other RAAF Buffalo accidents were added to the parts collection, which changed hands and moved to New Zealand with an Australian enthusiast.
+Crash wreckage of at least two other RAAF Buffalo accidents were later added to the parts collection, which changed hands and moved to New Zealand with an Australian enthusiast.
 The collection had a value because of the rarity of the Brewster Buffalo and was sold to a US warbird owner in California.
-In 2003 they were acquired by the Aviodrome museum at Lelystad, Netherlands and moved there.
+In 2003 the parts collection was acquired by the Aviodrome museum at Lelystad, Netherlands and moved there.
 In the meantime it is believed parts from the collection were used to add authenticity to the construction of two full-scale replica Buffalo airframes for display in museums in New York and The Netherlands.